itthinx/woocommerce-coupon-shortcodes/readme.txt

 == Upgrade Notice ==

-This release adds a new shortcode [coupon_show], a new randomization option to enumerate coupons, fixes swapped options and has been tested with the latest versions of WordPress and WooCommerce.
+This release has been tested with the latest versions of WordPress and WooCommerce.